usgs/libcomcat/docs/api.md

 - Status: Whether it is manual or automatic.
 - Magnitude: The magnitude derived locally for the station.
 - Weight: The weight of the magnitude.
+- Distance: The distance from the earthquake.
+- Azimuth: Azimuth (degrees) from epicenter to station.

 ### Phase Dataframe